 Criticality Spatial Analysis

-CRISTAL engages private food companies to improve understanding of their risks, and ultimately increases the safety and security of global food systems.
+CRISTAL engages private food companies to improve understanding of their supply chain structure and, ultimately, supply chain risks.
+Companies may use CRISTAL to document supply chains from end-to-end, including supply chain components owned by other entities such as suppliers or distributors.
 The Food Safety Modernization Act (FSMA) places an increased emphasis on supply chain documentation, product tracing, and event response.
-CRISTAL is one tool that helps companies accomplish these tasks.
-Furthermore, CRISTAL supports efforts to identify where mitigation resources are most needed during catastrophic supply-chain failures.
+By increasing supply chain visibility, CRISTAL is one tool that supports each of these tasks.
+Furthermore, CRISTAL supports efforts to identify where mitigation resources are most needed during potentially catastrophic supply-chain failures.

 CRISTAL Enables Privately Owned Food Companies to